Joshk21758/Data-exchange-system/README.md

 ## How to use

 1. Register for an account
-2. Registering as an Adiministrator, do not use real credentials, as it is just for testing.
-The admin credentials are:
+2. Registering as an Adiministrator, do not use personal credentials, as it is just for testing.
+You can use fake credentials.
 3. Log in to your account
 4. Submit an application
 5. Track your application status